Multi-Robot Path Planning Using Medial-Axis-Based Pebble-Graph Embedding: Pebble-Graph Embedding

 \subsection{A Single Circle}

+We refine the details of the BuildGraph function, which arranges robots into loops within inscribed circles, ensuring that translational and rotational motions are collision-free.
+We denote the $i$th loop as $\CIRCLE^i\in\RR^2$, where the $0$th loop is the innermost loop.
+We use subscripts to distinguish different circles and superscripts to distinguish different loops.
+We have an upper bound on the number of loops $\CIRCLE$ can hold as $0\leq i\leq\floor*{(r(\CIRCLE)+1)/2}$, where $r(\CIRCLE)$ is the radius.
+In addition, we denote $\#(R)$ as the number of prescribed positions that can be put into some subset region $R\subseteq\RR^2$ without any collisions between positions or with $\partial\WORK$.

-We begin with the simplest case where agents can only reside in a single $\CIRCLE$, which is illustrated in \prettyref{fig:Loop}.
-Although a single agent can be put into $\CIRCLE^0$, we must have $\#(\CIRCLE^0)=0$ because the swap graph requires each loop to have at least 3 vertices.
-In other loops, we have $\#(\CIRCLE^1)=6$, as illustrated in \prettyref{fig:sizeLoop} (a), and we have:
+We begin with the simplest case where there is only one $\CIRCLE$ in $\SWAPGRAPH$.
+Although a single robot can be put into $\CIRCLE^0$, we let $\#(\CIRCLE^0)=0$ because our pebble motion planner requires each loop to have at least 3 positions (see \prettyref{sec:discrete} for more details).
+For other loops, we have $\#(\CIRCLE^1)=6$ and for $i>1$ we have:

-As illustrated in \prettyref{fig:sizeLoop} (b), \prettyref{eq:sizeLoop} allows a capsule-shaped region between $\CIRCLE^i$ and $\CIRCLE^{i-1}$ to contain only the two agents, allowing a \TYPEII operation to be performed.
-Obviously, a \TYPEI (\TYPEII) operation inside a single $\CIRCLE^i$ can be performed within $\CIRCLE^i$ without affecting any other loops by having all the agents trace out a circular arc along the centerline of $\CIRCLE^i$. \ifarxiv In summary, the procedure to convert a single inscribed circle $\CIRCLE$ into a swap graph $\SWAPGRAPH$ is \prettyref{alg:single_circle}.\fi \ifarxiv
+As illustrated in \prettyref{fig:sizeLoop}, \prettyref{eq:sizeLoop} allows a capsule-shaped region between $\CIRCLE^i$ and $\CIRCLE^{i-1}$ to contain only the two positions, allowing a pebble motion to be performed between the two loops.
+A pebble or rotational motion inside a single $\CIRCLE^i$ can be performed within $\CIRCLE^i$ without affecting any other loops by having all the positions trace out a circular arc along the centerline of $\CIRCLE^i$.
+In summary, the procedure to convert a single inscribed circle $\CIRCLE$ into a graph $\SWAPGRAPH$ is \prettyref{alg:single_circle}.
+Note that \prettyref{alg:single_circle} requires that $\floor*{(r(\CIRCLE)+1)/2}\geq2$, since our pebble motion planner requires more than one loop in $\SWAPGRAPH$.
+In addition, \prettyref{eq:sizeLoop} allows $\#(\CIRCLE^i)$ positions to be placed along the centerline of $\CIRCLE^i$ that are at least $2$ apart, positions of different layers are non-overlapping.